Pastel pencil drawing - Annecy Reflections step-by-step

-I have identified my main centre of interest – the area immediately under the left hand arch of the bridge.
+I have found my 'Golden section' or intersection of thirds under the left-hand arch of the bridge, making it the main area of interest.
 I will increase the contrast of light and dark here to focus the eye of the viewer.

 Working a pastel picture of a landscape (and most other subjects) involves at least four stages.